flaviofl/Vue-Firebase-receipe/README.md

     > TypeScript
     > Linter / Formatter
       > 3.x
     ?
+Choose a version of Vue.js that you want to start the project with 3.x (Preview) ?
 Use class-style component syntax?
+Yes
+    ?
+Use Babel alongside TypeScript (required for modern mode, auto-detected polyfills, transpiling JSX)?
+Yes ?
+Use history mode for router?
+(Requires proper server setup for index fallback in production) No ?
+Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default): Sass/SCSS (with node-sass) ?
+Pick a linter / formatter config:
+        ESLint with error prevention only
+        ESLint + Airbnb config
+        ESLint + Standard config
+  Use class-style component syntax?
 N
   ?
 Use Babel alongside TypeScript (required for modern mode, auto-detect polyfills, transpiling JSX)?
-Y
-  > ESLint + Prettier
+Y ❯ ESLint + Prettier
-  > Lint on save
+  ❯◉ Lint on save
   ?
 Where to you prrefer placing config for Babel, ESLint, etc?
   > In dedicated config files
   ?
 Save this as preset for future projects?
 N